Young Women Are Being Celibate for More Than a TikTok Trend

 A 2021 study by researchers at Rutgers University and the University at Albany indicated both men and women between the ages of 18 and 23 had significantly less casual sex, or sex without a long-term partner, compared to young adults a decade earlier.
-Research indicated 38 percent of young men studied had casual sex in 2007, but this number fell to 24 percent in 2017.
+Research indicated 38 percent of young men studied were celibate sexually in 2007, but this number fell to 24 percent in 2017.
 Among young women during this time period, the percentage who had casual sex declined from 31 percent to 22 percent.

 This trend has been interpreted as a form of a so-called sex recession in the United States.

-Traditionally, celibacy typically means abstaining from sex for an extended period of time—such as before marriage or after marriage—and often for religious reasons.
+Traditionally, being celibate typically means abstaining from sex for an extended period of time—such as before marriage or after marriage—and often for religious reasons.
 But the practice is now celebrated for purportedly facilitating healing and empowerment, especially among young women in their late teens and 20s.

-For some modern celibate women, abstaining is a way of reclaiming control over their body and sex life.
+For some modern women who practice celibacy, abstaining is a way of reclaiming control over their body and sex life.

 "I think it is a logical progression from an era of sexual repression to sexual liberation becoming its own form of repression," said sex therapist Kathy McMahon, Psy.D., founder of Couples Therapy Inc., a couples therapy center with counselors based in various regions of the United States and internationally.